cjmayo/ntp/doc/source/huffpuff.rst

 ``tinker huffpuff`` command, as described in the :doc:`Miscellaneous Options <miscopt>` page.

+.. _huffpuff-fig:

 .. figure:: pic/flt4.png
   :align: center

-  Figure 1.
   Huff-n'-Puff Wedge Scattergram

-Figure 1 shows how the huff-n'-puff filter works.
+:numref:`huffpuff-fig` shows how the huff-n'-puff filter works.
 Recall from the :doc:`Clock Filter Algorithm <filter>` page that the wedge scattergram plots sample points (*x*, *y*) corresponding to the measured delay and offset, and that the limb lines are at slope ±0.5.
 Note in the figure that the